CARV-ICS-FORTH/singularity-pki-containers/README.md

 # Purpose

-This software is a collection of scripts and docker images used to deploy containers over one or multiple physical hosts for developing distributed software.
-It uses docker to build containers and and docker swarm to create an overlay network to connect these containers together in order to simulate a cluster.
-The initial use was for developing and testing OpenMPI and PMIx.
+This software is a collection of scripts that create a PKI based Certificate Authority.
+Then using this CA we can create certificates and revoke,validate and verify them.
+Then we use these certificates to sign singularity container images and verify them after, similar to how singularity containers are signed and verified with PGP certificates.